robusta-dev/robusta/docs/configuration/ai-analysis.rst

      - At least one of ``command`` or ``script`` is required
    * - ``parameters``
      - dictionary
      - Defines the inputs required for the tool.
-Each parameter has its own fields.
+These parameters are filled in by the LLM based on the context of the task, allowing dynamic customization of the tool's execution.
+Each parameter has its own fields, such as type, description, and whether it is required.
      - No
    * - ``additional_instructions``
      - string